jehturner/astropy-api/generalized_wcs/coordinate_systems_api.md

             the system attribute of the two matches
             """

-Four basic frames are defined as subclasses of `CoordinateFrame`:
+Three basic frames are defined as subclasses of `CoordinateFrame`:

     class TimeFrame(CoordinateFrame):
         """